Atlas975/Notes/MachineLearning/ErrorMeasures/Model_metrics.md

 ___
 # Model metrics
 - Used to evaluate the performance of a machine learning model

-- Various methods exist for evaluating the performance of a machine learning model in predicting both categorical and numerical data
+- Various methods exist for evaluating the performance of a machine learning model in predicting both categorical and regression data
 ## Mean squared error (MSE)
 $$\text{MSE}=\frac{1}{m}\sum_{i=1}^{m}(y-\hat{y})^2$$